lhico/roms_idealized_exps/experiments/experiment05/README.md

 Set the model with an analytical initial condition with stratified fields and try it yourself.

-This case consists of non-stratified, homogenous fields with wind parallel to the coast (in this case we will set the stress momentum flux as 0) and we are adding tides.
-The upwelling.h example is the basis to  this project.

 1. Set up the directory
 2. Set up build_roms.sh
 3. Change upwelling.h and set up boundary conditions